 Signs of child sexual abuse

-It’s important to be observant if you suspect child sexual abuse is occurring.
+It’s important to be observant if you suspect any form of abuse is occurring to a child, especially if you believe child sexual abuse is occurring.
 There are several signs that a child may be experiencing sexual abuse.

 Common physical signs of child sexual abuse include: